Crowned-Eagle/ReadMr/README.md

-The Hindu articles translated to Marathi
+Collection of Select News Articles translated to Marathi